Skip to Main Content

 In French bars outside Paris, the spirits selection often tells you more about a place than any signage.
 The breadth and coherence of what a bar chooses to stock signals whether the people behind the counter are making decisions or simply filling shelves.
 Across France, a wave of independently minded bars has moved toward more deliberate curation, particularly around spirits categories that reward depth: aged rums, single-malt and blended Scotch, calvados, armagnac, and the broader universe of amaro and digestif.
 This shift has been slower in Marseille than in Lyon or Bordeaux, which makes bars that have embraced it more legible as a distinct tier within the local scene.

 Le Bar de la Plaine fits that tier.
 The back bar functions as the clearest signal of the bar's intentions, with a range that extends beyond the standard house-pour logic of most neighbourhood addresses.
 For drinkers who use the back bar as a starting point rather than a fallback, this matters.
 It means the conversation with whoever is pouring can go somewhere, and that an evening that begins with something aperitif-adjacent can move through registers without leaving the counter.
-Compared to CopperBay Marseille, which approaches its program from a more cocktail-forward and technically precise angle, Le Bar de la Plaine operates with a different logic: the emphasis is on breadth of bottle selection and the intelligence of what gets stocked rather than on constructed drinks as the primary product.
+Compared to CopperBay Marseille, Le Bar de la Plaine places more emphasis on breadth of bottle selection than on constructed drinks.

 Where It Sits in the Marseille Bar Scene